timmcginley/Agile/Concepts/ComputationalDesign/README.md

 To support this, 6 computational design exercises are provided here.

+This will involve some visual programming most probably in [Grasshopper] and utilising the analysis tools in [BOHM] and then linking it all together in [Speckle].

 ## Computational Design 1
 * also biomimicry and MP
 * reverse engineer 1